ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

 Many users might assume that it's a ready-to-use complete solution and a natural choice for their devices.
 However this is not quite true.
 The performance of the system is also largely dependent on the optimal integration with the display controller hardware, because Mali itself can only render 3D images to memory buffers.
-Here is a quote from the readme file included in xf86-video-mali:
+Here is a quote from the readme file included with xf86-video-mali:
 {% highlight text %}
 xf86-video-mali" is provided as a basis for creating your own X Display Driver.
 It requires a recent version of the xorg-server, as well as a